Architecting Agentic Communities using Design Patterns: Background

-This formal grounding enables our pattern-based architectural approach by providing mechanisms for expressing design patterns as ODP-EL community templatesâ€”specifications that combine practical architectural guidance with formal semantics.
+This formal grounding enables our pattern-based architectural approach by providing mechanisms for expressing design patterns as ODP-EL community templates---specifications that combine practical architectural guidance with formal semantics.
 Through this integration, patterns instantiate as community specifications comprising roles (behavioral placeholders fillable by LLM Agents, Agentic AI, or human actors), normative constraints (obligations, permissions, prohibitions), and contracts (normative relationships binding roles together).
-This dual natureâ€”patterns remaining accessible to practitioners while supporting formal verificationâ€”addresses the critical gap between proven architectural solutions and the verifiable accountability, traceable authority, and provable compliance required for enterprise deployment in regulated industries.
+This dual nature---patterns remaining accessible to practitioners while supporting formal verification---addresses the critical gap between proven architectural solutions and the verifiable accountability, traceable authority, and provable compliance required for enterprise deployment in regulated industries.

 The ODP-EL framework, proven in complex enterprise distributed systems theory and practice, provides essential constructs that transform our design patterns into precise architecture specifications, including verifiable properties: